 While this is not a comprehensive list of values and beliefs, it will get you thinking in the right terms and help you decide what you will focus on today.

 Knowing the difference between values vs. beliefs and identifying your own core values is the key to creating a life of meaning and passion.
-When you stop basing your decisions on what others think and determine your own values and beliefs, life becomes filled with purpose.
+When you stop basing your decisions on what others think and determine your own priorties, life becomes filled with purpose.

 As Tony Robbins says, “Every decision in your life is controlled by your values and beliefs.”
-The first step in creating the life you desire is recognizing the power of your beliefs, and that it’s your beliefs that shape your decisions, actions and destiny.
+The first step in creating the life you desire is recognizing the power of your beliefs.
+You must understand that your beliefs shape your decisions, actions and destiny.
 Identify your existing belief systems: Are your thoughts positive or negative?
 Constructive or destructive?

 Negative and destructive beliefs are the result of the influence of others.
-Once you’re aware, you can begin to reshape these negative beliefs into empowering ones that serve you and reflect your true values, rather than values others place on you.
-You can also strengthen positive beliefs you already possess and actively use them to guide your decisions.
+Once you’re aware, you can begin to reshape these negative beliefs into empowering ones that serve you.
+Let them reflect your true values, rather than values others place on you.
+You can also strengthen the positive beliefs you already possess.
+Use these beliefs to actively guide your decisions and take the power away from destructive beliefs.

 Using your values to guide your decisions goes back to understanding what drives you.
 What causes you to take action?
 What’s the driving force behind your goals?
 Are you someone who seeks thrill or stability?
 Do you gravitate toward pleasure or pain?
 What gets you out of bed in the morning feeling energized and joyful?

 By examining these invisible influences, you can redefine the power these forces have over your life.
-This will help you reset your intentions toward success and joy, instead of misery and suffering, ultimately helping you to live a more fulfilling and successful life.
-It’s up to you to shift your focus to important values and beliefs, because as Tony says, “What you value determines what you focus on.”
+This will help you reset your intentions toward success and joy – instead of misery and suffering – ultimately helping you to live a more fulfilling and successful life.
+It’s up to you to shift your focus to your top beliefs and values because as Tony says, “What you value determines what you focus on.”

-Your personal values and beliefs deeply affect how you create and maintain healthy relationships.
+Your personal beliefs and values deeply affect how you create and maintain healthy relationships.
 Relationships can be a major source of joy and love, but they can also cause intense disappointment and sadness.
 Your limiting beliefs about yourself and others are magnified when you enter a relationship, and that means that your values are also magnified.
 When two partners find themselves debating values vs. beliefs, or when limiting beliefs prevent them from finding real connection, the relationship is unlikely to last.
+Finding someone who is aligned with your values and shares your beliefs is a step toward a stronger relationship.

-Values like significance and appreciation can manifest negatively in relationships as a need for conflict, drama and fighting, as you seek attention in damaging ways.
+Values like significance and appreciation can manifest negatively in relationships.
+For example, if you are drawn to conflict as a validator of attention in a relationship, you will seek that feeling of significance in damaging and dangerous ways.
 It’s hard to admit when your values aren’t serving you, but if you are able to see the pattern and shift your mindset to believe that relationships must be nothing but positive and loving, then you’ll see that reflected in your bonds with others.

 According to Tony Robbins, “Whatever you hold in your mind on a consistent basis is exactly what you will experience in your life.”
-Now that you’ve recognized that you’re guided by your values and beliefs and that you have the power to change them if they’re not serving you, you can create new rules to live by.
+Now that you’ve recognized that you’re guided by your values and beliefs, use your power to change them.
+When your beliefs and values are more aligned with your true self, you can create new rules to live by.

 It’s time to envision a life you’re insanely passionate about.
 A life that would fulfill your wildest dreams.
 A life that can only be achieved by reassessing your current value system.
-Then create a custom life plan to achieve it, including your new mission/purpose in life, a list of values and beliefs that help you achieve that mission and give you ways to set new goals for yourself.
+Recognize how your beliefs are affecting your values.
+Then create a custom life plan to achieve it.
+Include your new mission/purpose in life and a list of values and beliefs that help you achieve that mission.
+Then you will have ways to set new goals for yourself.

-By now you have a clear vision of your values and beliefs and of what you want your life to look like.
+By now you have a clear vision of your beliefs and values.
+You know what you want your life to look like.
 You understand that each thought and action in your day are leading you to fulfill your destiny and create an extraordinary life.
 You know how to control your beliefs instead of letting your beliefs control you.
 By reevaluating your method for choosing values and decision-making, you’ll be armed and ready to create the life you crave.